glauberramos/css-architecture/README.md

 #CSS Architecture
 ================

-Information about CSS architecture and code standards
+Information about CSS architecture and code standards.
+This is a live document and I accept and encourage contributions :D

 ##What developers usually think when writing code: